Amputation as a treatment for primary bone cancer

 Back to top

 Following an amputation, most people are fitted with an artificial limb known as a prosthesis.
-Many different types of artificial limb are available.
-There are lower limbs adapted for walking, swimming, riding a bike and playing sports, and upper limbs adapted for playing golf, swimming and so on.
+Modern technology means that artificial limbs are now very effective, enabling people to walk, run and play sport.
+There are lower limbs adapted for walking, swimming, riding a bike and playing sports, and upper limbs adapted for driving, playing golf and swimming.

 Other people’s reactions

-We have more information on relationships, sexuality and cancer.
+We discuss these issues in our information on relationships, sexuality and cancer.

 Call our cancer support specialists for details of support groups or counselling services in your area.
-Support groups can give both practical and emotional advice and help to stop you feeling as if you have to cope alone.
+Support groups can give you both practical and emotional advice.
+They can also help stop you feeling like you have to cope alone.